Updated July 5, 2023

 Difference Between Git Fetch and Git Pull

-GitHub Fetch is a feature available on GitHub that will retrieve new/changed branches into local repositories using the tracking branches and GitHub pull is a request that will let others know about the changes that you are pushing to a branch in a particular repository.
-Once you have opened a pull request, then the users can discuss and review the changes before getting merged to the base branch.
+GitHub Fetch is a feature available on GitHub that will retrieve new/changed branches into local repositories using the tracking branches, and GitHub pull is a request that will let others know about the changes that you are pushing to a branch in a particular repository.
+Once you have opened a pull request, the users can discuss and review the changes before merging to the base branch.

 Head to Head Comparison Between Git Fetch and Git Pull (Infographics)

 Below is the top 5 difference between Git Fetch vs Git Pull